bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 These two concepts are mathematically the same and from what I gather really on vary based on the context.
 In the context of hierarchical models, the hyperparameters and hyperpriors represent some structural knowledge about the problem, hence of the use of term "priors".
-This view is more typical in terms of Bayesian statistics where the number of stages (and thus variables) is usually small (two or three).
+The data is typically believed to appear in hierarchical "clusters" that share similar attributes (i.e., drawn from the same distribution).
+This view is more typical in Bayesian statistics applications where the number of stages (and thus variables) is usually small (two or three).
+If terms such as `fixed or random effects models <https://en.wikipedia.org/wiki/Multilevel_model>`__, ring a bell, then this framing will make much more sense.

 In Bayesian networks, the latent variables can represent the underlying phenomenon but also can be artificially introduced to make the problem more